Expensify/App/contributingGuides/TS_STYLE.md

 - I think types definitions in a third party library is incomplete or incorrect

-When the library indeed contains incorrect type definitions and it cannot be updated, use module augmentation to correct them.
+When the library indeed contains incorrect or missing type definitions and it cannot be updated, use module augmentation to correct them.
 All module augmentation code should be contained in `/src/global.d.ts`.

 ```ts
 declare module "external-library-name" {